Our Campaign Influence Setup Guide

 Step 11: Click on New then provide the name of the label as “Campaign Influence”, then hit tab to let the API name be auto-filled.
 It’s best practice to enter a description so we highly recommend that here.
-Finally, under the Permission Set License, select CRM User.
+Finally, under the Permission Set License, select Sales User.
 Click Save.

 Step 12: Now you want to open the new permission set you just created.
 Check the box to enable permission "Campaign Influence" on the permission set.

 Step 13: After Enabling the Campaign Influence, click on Manage Assignment button and select the names of the users you want to have that permission set.

 Step 14: Once you’ve created this new permission set, select App Permissions towards the bottom of the screen.